War of the Armenian Succession (201–200 BC): Getting the news to Yervand and mustering troops for war

-Yervand heard in the province of Uti arandznak, that the King of Persia had gathered a large army under the command of Smbat, in order to come against him and bring his kingdom to the child Artaxerxes.
-Yervand, hearing this, left many of his nakharars as partisans there and himself hurried to his city to gather to him the troops of the Armenian, Georgian and Caesarean sides, as well as those of Mesopotamia, asking for and paying tribute.
+Yervand heard in the province of Uti arandznak, that the King of Persia had gathered a large army under the command of Smbat, to come against him and bring his kingdom to the child Artaxerxes.
+Yervand, hearing this, left many of his nakharars as partisans there.
+He himself hurried to his city to gather to him the troops of the Armenian, Georgian, and Caesarean sides, as well as those of Mesopotamia, asking for and paying tribute.
 It was spring days, so all the troops were soon gathered to him.
 Argam, the heir of the Azhdahak tribe, the chieftain of the Muratsian tribe, also came with numerous infantry troops, because Yervand had returned to him the secondary throne, which Tigran had taken from him and given to his sister's husband Mihrdat, and after his death had not been given to anyone.
-Yervand not only helped Argam, but also honored and generously rewarded all the nakharar and troops.
+Yervand not only helped Argam but also honored and generously rewarded all the nakharar and troops.

 And Smbat, with the child Artaxerxes, was in a hurry to reach the borders of the Uti Arandznak.
-There, he was met by the local troops, also the ministers whom Yervand had left there.
-Hearing this, many of the ministers left and thought about separating from Yervand, especially when they saw that the Roman troops did not come.
+There, he was met by the local troops, as well as the ministers whom Yervand had left there.
+Hearing this, many of the ministers left and considered separating from Yervand, especially when they saw that the Roman troops did not arrive.
 Yervand increased his gifts even more, and the more he gave, the more hated he became, because everyone knew that it was not from generosity that he was wasted, but from fear, and he did not become so beloved of those to whom he gave abundantly, as he hated those to whom he did not give so abundantly.

 War

 The battle in Uti Arandznak

 Smbat and Artaxias ascended the shores of the Sea of Gegham (Note: In ancient Armenia, Lake Sevan was often called Sea of Gegham or Geghama sea (Գեղամա ծով)), behind Mount Aragats.
 They were in a hurry to reach Yervand's army.
-They did not attach importance to the number of his troops, they only respected Argam Muratsyan, because he was a brave man, he had many warriors under his command.
-Yervand's army was far from his city at 300 stadions and was located on the Akhuryan River.
+They did not attach importance to the number of his troops; they only respected Argam Muratsyan because he was a brave man and had many warriors under his command.
+Yervand's army was far from his city, at 300 stadions, and was located on the Akhuryan River.
 When Yervand heard of Smbat's approach, he led the entire number of his troops not far from the latter's army and confronted them.
 And Artaxias sent a message to Argam with firm oaths, that he would leave him what he had received from Yervand and add other things, only if he would leave Yervand and step aside.